New Features in the pylon Camera Software Suite 6.1

-pylon Linux ARM
+pylon for Linux ARM

-The pylon camera software suite is a software package comprised of an easy-to-use SDK and drivers and tools that you can use to operate any Basler camera using a PC running on the Windows, Linux or OS X operating system.
-It offers unrestricted access to the latest camera models and features.
+The pylon Camera Software Suite is a software package comprised of an easy-to-use SDK along with drivers and tools that you can use to operate any Basler camera with a Windows, Linux or macOS operating system.
+Thanks to the latest GenICam technology pylon offers unrestricted access to the latest camera models and features.

 - Configuration support for BCON cameras

 - Support for ARM 32-bit and 64-bit: pylon Linux was tested successfully on the following ARM systems, among others: NVIDIA Jetson TK1/TX1 and TX2, Odroid XU4, Raspberry Pi 3 and Raspberry Pi 2, DragonBoard 410c, Mirabox, Wandboard and Inforce.
 You can find more information in our Application Notes "Running single-board computers (SBC) with Basler USB and GigE cameras" and "pylon on ARM systems".